AusClimateService/npcp/reports/phase1/phase1_report.md

 > Summary: There's essentially no difference between the univariate methods
 > with respect to the daily minimum and maximum temperature climatologies.
+> All three univariate methods clearly outperform the multivariate methods.
 > While the raw RCM data is less biased than the raw GCM data,
 > it also makes no difference whether the GCM data is dynamically downscaled or not
-> prior to applying bias correction.
+> prior to applying univariate bias correction.

 With respect to daily minimum and maximum temperature, both univariate bias correction methods do an almost perfect job of